Venafi/blueprint-securesoftwarepipeline/README.md

 _For engineers and security teams driving fast and secure software supply chains_

-This document was authored by Veracode and Venafi with the goal of defining a vendor-neutral map of standard controls.
-We welcome contributions to the standard.
+(Veracode)[https://www.veracode.com/] and (Venafi)[https://www.venafi.com/] teamed up to define a vendor-neutral map of standard controls for securing software supply chains.
+We welcome contributions from other vendors to help us further define the standard.

 >**EDITORIAL MILESTONES (remove on _Publish_)**
 >- [x] Convert and publish to private GitHub repo (17 May 2021)